LibreSolar/esp32-edge-firmware/README.md

-# Libre Solar Data Manager Firmware
+# Libre Solar ESP32 Edge Firmware

 Firmware for CAN and UART to WiFi or Bluetooth gateway based on ESP32-IDF v4.0.